Published: 16/01/2022Without beating about the bush, Landlord taxes are complicated.

 Corporation tax bills and returns are due annually, nine months after the end of the previous trading year.

-If the trading year ends in September, the return needs to be filed and bill paid by June of the following year.
+If the trading year ends in September, the return must be filed and the bill paid by June of the following year.

 Deductions and allowances

 Corporation tax is due on all profits, although certain business-related expenses can be deducted from your operating profit before tax is calculated.

 An annual self-assessment tax return will need to be completed if money is extracted from the business, either as income or through paying a shareholder dividend.

 Tax on dividends is calculated differently from standard income.
 However, the amount of tax paid on dividends will depend on which income tax band the overall income puts one.

 New landlord tax rules